 (1) Everything finally coming together, successfully and at last.
 The querent will graduate, marry after a long engagement, finish that huge project, or get their ph.d.
 This is a card about completing things, and getting well earned cheers and pats on the back when you do.

 (2) The querent is or will become a teacher, a Sensei, a scholar or master of their profession.
 Meaning they've shifted from being seen as a common worker to being seen as an expert.
 They may stop working for others and start up their own business.
 Or it may be that someone will retire and they'll take over.

 (3) They are either traveling now or will be traveling.
 Luckily for them, the World card indicates that they'll feel comfortable and welcome no matter where they go, provided for by those who sent or invited them on this trip.
 The World card indicates a person who owns little.
 The whole world is their home and gives them what they need.

 Learn the World tarot card meaning and the rest of the card meanings, symbols and stories in our eBook.
-Get more from your readings - order your eBook now.
+Click here to instantly download it.